Kihumba/private-/Phase-C/Swift-iOS-Learning-Outcomes/Curriculum/07 - Multithreading/README.md

 # Outcome 7 - Multithreading
 ## Skill Description

-The Fellow will be to able to run tasks in parallel, utilizing the threads available on the device to run blocking processes in the background to avoid User Experience distortion.
+A person with this skill can run tasks in parallel in an iOS app, utilizing the threads available on the device to run blocking processes in the background.

 ## Outputs

-After attaining this skill, and as a demonstration of it, I will create the following:

-1. A process in an iOS project that performs an operation in a background thread and displays the result in the main thread on completion.
+Create a process in an iOS project that performs an operation in a background thread and displays the result in the main thread on completion.

-2. A **Checkpoint 2** project submission meeting all the required specifications.

 ## Objectives
 ### Knowledge